fussballlinguist/livetext/README.md

 ## Use

-All script are run from the command line: perl script.pl
+All scripts are run from the command line: perl script.pl

 ### Scripts